-- and visitors, which reflects the Town's Purple Flag award.
-The structure and activities of the Town Team were recently commended by a Peer Review of the council. - The council has also been working with the owners of The Mall shopping centre, Capital and Regional, over the past 18 months to encourage both short and long term investment.
-These discussions have culminated in an initial £4 million refurbishment starting in 2015.
-Phased redevelopment and expansion of The Mall will include more retail and leisure uses with investment estimated at £100 million. - The council has also been working with Solum Regeneration (a joint venture between Network Rail and Kier Group) to bring about the comprehensive redevelopment of Maidstone East Station and the adjacent Royal Mail Sorting Office.
+- 5.50 The council has also been working with Solum Regeneration (a joint venture between Network Rail and Kier Group) to bring about the comprehensive redevelopment of Maidstone East Station and the adjacent Royal Mail Sorting Office.
 This important gateway into Maidstone town centre suffers from partial dereliction and poor quality buildings.
-Discussions have been taking place over 18 months, covering issues of land assembly, land uses, design, public realm and town centre connectivity.
-Network Rail is in advanced negotiations to buy the Sorting Office. - 5.43 These two sites present a major opportunity to strengthen the town centre retail offer at the north end of Week Street, improve the railway station and connectivity with the town centre and create a better setting around Kent County Council's Sessions House and County Hall.
-Both of The Mall and Maidstone East Station are identified in the Local Plan Regulation 18 Consultation Draft for future retail uses. - 5.44 A planning application by Land Securities for an out of town retail scheme at Newnham Court was recently rejected on the grounds that it would prejudice the council's preferred strategy (as set out in the draft Local Plan) for the delivery of new comparison and convenience goods floor space on the sequentially preferable sites of Maidstone East/former Royal Mail site and the Mall within the town centre.
-The council's retail advisors DTZ also considered that the Land Securities proposal "would have a serious adverse impact on existing and planned investment in the town centre; which would be severe enough to preclude any significant new town centre retail development for many years." - 5.45 Retail employment is sought after by many residents in Maidstone and a range of jobs and skills are needed to ensure prosperity for all.
-Retail employment offers progression in to higher paid occupations in the sector and enables employees to develop transferable customer service skills - 5.46 We want to attract new retail investment to Maidstone in the future and there is a need to capitalise on the opportunities that are now presenting themselves to improve the town centre.
+Discussions have been taking place over 18 months, covering issues of land assembly, land uses, design, public realm and town centre connectivity. - 5.51 These two sites present a major opportunity to strengthen the town centre retail offer at the north end of Week Street, improve the railway station and connectivity with the town centre and create a better setting around Kent County Council's Sessions House and County Hall.
+Both The Mall and Maidstone East Station are identified in the Local Plan Regulation 18 Consultation Draft for future retail uses. - 5.52 A planning application by Land Securities for an out of town retail scheme at Newnham Court was recently rejected on the grounds that it would prejudice the council's preferred strategy (as set out in the draft Local Plan) for the delivery of new comparison and convenience goods floor space on the sequentially preferable sites of Maidstone East/former Royal Mail site and the Mall within the town centre.
+The council's retail advisors DTZ also considered that the Land Securities proposal "would have a serious adverse impact on existing and planned investment in the town centre; which would be severe enough to preclude any significant new town centre retail development for many years." - 5.53 The council supports the redevelopment and expansion of Newnham Court Shopping Village but with a focus on complementary rather than competing High Street uses as set out in paragraph 7.8 of the draft Local Plan regulation 18 consultation.
+Retail employment is sought after by many residents in Maidstone and a range of jobs and skills are needed to ensure prosperity for all.
+Retail employment offers progression in to higher paid occupations in the sector and enables employees to develop transferable customer service skills. - 5.54 We want to attract new retail investment to Maidstone in the future and there is a need to capitalise on the opportunities that are now presenting themselves to improve the town centre.
 The council needs to work closely with developers and investors to ensure that the impact of new schemes is maximised in terms of the retail, leisure, employment and housing opportunities they can bring to Maidstone town centre.